fabien-colonnier/MyWebsite/pages/emma.md

 </div>

 <p style="text-align: justify; text-justify: inter-word;">
-Third phase consists in the sanding of the foam, to create the final shape of the body.
-The blue and black paint are here to highlight the part to sand, as the two neighboring sections should be continuous.
+Third phase consisted of the sanding of the foam to create the final shape of the body.
+The blue and black paint were used to highlight the part to sand, as the two neighboring sections needed to be continuous.
 </p>

 <div id="gallery_container"></div>